nandor23/UaDetector/README.md

 For more accurate detection, it is recommended to provide the HTTP headers.

 > [!TIP]
 > Avoid directly instantiating parsers.
-The first initialization of UaDetector (or its sub-parsers)
+The first call to *TryParse* causes a noticeable delay as it triggers
-> takes a few seconds (around 1-3s).
-To prevent this one-time cost during runtime, register the service with
+> the compilation of regular expressions.
+To prevent this one-time cost during runtime, register the service
-> dependency injection, as shown earlier.
-This way, the instantiation will happen at application startup.
+> with dependency injection, as shown earlier.

 ```c#
 [ApiController]